aibiansari/Linkrary/README.md

 ## Libraries and Frameworks

-- **Next,js**: A React framework to streamlines the development of Linkrary.
+- **Next.js**: A React framework to streamlines the development of Linkrary.
 - **Framer Motion**: A powerful library for animations in React, allowing you to create smooth, fluid interactions.
 - **Sonner**: A toast notification library to handle info toasts and loading states.
 - **EmailJS**: A service used for getting feedbacks and suggestions via email.